readytensor/rt-tutorials-data-preprocessing/README.md

 - **`/inputs`**: This directory contains all the input files for your project, including the data and schema files.
 The data is further divided into testing and training subsets.
 - **`/model/artifacts`**: This directory is used to store the model artifacts, such as trained models and their parameters.
 - **`/outputs`**: The outputs directory contains all output files, including the prediction results, logs, and hyperparameter tuning outputs.
 - **`/src`**: This directory holds the source code for the project.
-It is further divided into various subdirectories such as `config` for configuration files, `data_model` for data models for input validation, `hyperparameter_tuning` for hyperparameter-tuning (HPT) related files, `prediction` for prediction model scripts, `preprocessing` for data preprocessing scripts, `schema` for schema scripts, and `xai` for explainable AI scripts.
+It is further divided into various subdirectories such as `config` for configuration files, `data_models` for data models for input validation, `hyperparameter_tuning` for hyperparameter-tuning (HPT) related files, `prediction` for prediction model scripts, `preprocessing` for data preprocessing scripts, `schema` for schema scripts, and `xai` for explainable AI scripts.
 The following scripts under `src/preprocessing` are used for data preprocessing:
   - `custom_transformers.py` contains custom-created transformers which conform to the scikit-learn API for transformers.
   - `pipeline.py` contains the preprocessing pipeline which is used to transform the data.
 In addition to the custom transformers, it also contains built-in transformers from the `feature-engine` library.
   - `target_encoder.py` contains the target encoder which is used to encode the target variable.